ghc-proposals/ghc-proposals/proposals/0448-type-variable-scoping.rst

 Alternatives
 ~~~~~~~~~~~~

-1. We could further breaking down ``-XImplicitBinds``, like before.
+1. We could further break down ``-XImplicitBinds``, like before.

    But fixing the drafting error would require a *third* extension, ``-XNegativeSignatureBinds``, in addition to the original two.
    This would allow more conservative defaults --- we must have Haskell98 implicit foralls but not the others which are all guarded behind language extensions today.

-   However, @Ericson2314 sense there is a weariness with too many extensions coming from this, and so didn't so it.
+   However, @Ericson2314 sensed there is a weariness with too many extensions coming from this, and so didn't do it.

 Type arguments in constructor patterns
 --------------------------------------